Healthy Homes Assessment Tamatea

 Insulation Tamatea

-A well-insulated property can help control condensation and lessen the likelihood of mould and dampness, and also makes an easier task to the home to keep the heat.
+A well-insulated property will reduce the risk of condensation and reduce the chances of dampness and mould, and also makes it easier for the home to keep warmth.

-The "R" stands for thermal resistance and it is a measurement of how well insulation withstands heat flow.
-The more high the R-value, better the insulation.
+The "R" is a symbol for thermal resistance, and it is a measurement of how well insulation is able to resist heat flow.
+The more high the R-value, higher the standard of insulation.

 Tamatea Moisture Ingress & Drainage

-Keeping your rental property safe from the effects of moisture isn’t just a matter of the inside of the building it is also about the outside.
-You must make sure there is somewhere for surface, rain and ground water to go and stop it from coming into the building.
-When it concerns damp and moisture it is usually the things you don’t notice that can cause a lot of trouble, causing damages to your investment and affecting the tenant’s health.
+Keeping your rental property safe from dampness isn’t just about the interior of the building but you must make sure there is somewhere for rain, surface and underground water to flow and prevent it from getting inside.
+When it concerns damp and moisture it is typically not apparent that it can cause a lot of trouble, causing damage to your investment and affecting your tenant’s well-being.

-Rental properties require to have effective drainage to eliminate storm water, surface water, and ground water, including the proper outfall or runoff.
-Making sure that water has a location to go and that it isn’t allowed to remain beneath structures is a crucial aspect of making sure your property is dry.
+Rental properties need to have effective drainage to remove storm water, surface water and ground water, including an appropriate runoff or outfall.
+Making sure the water is able to go and that it isn’t allowed to remain beneath buildings is an essential part of keeping your property dry.

-Alongside the drainage system that will prevent moisture ingress, if your apartment has an enclosed gap between floorboards and the ground, a ground water barrier must be constructed if it is reasonably practicable to do so.
+In addition to an irrigation system to stop the ingress of moisture, if your rental has an enclosed gap between your floor and ground, a ground water barrier must be installed if it is reasonably practicable to install it.

-An underground moisture barrier typically made of polythene and is laid on top of the ground to prevent any moisture present in the ground from entering the home.
-It also helps prevent any damage to your underfloor insulation.
+The ground-moisture barrier typically made of polythene and is laid on top of the ground to stop any moisture present in the ground from accumulating into the building.
+It also assists in preventing water damage to the floor insulation.

 moisture ingress and drainage inspection